mSvcBench/muBench/Docs/Manual.md

 ---
 ```

-To eventually un-deploy, run again the same command and answer `y`

 To see the Pods of the application you can use `kubectl get pods`
 ```zsh
 root@64ae03d1e5b8:~/muBench# kubectl get pods